Masonwp123/arraySort/README.md

 **printValues**
 ```
   array is an array of any type, arraySize is integer
+  parameter arraySize should be equal to the amount of values in array
   function printValues (array, arraySize):
     print "["
     create integer variable i